 What Should They Wear?

-There are a few different options for this: It can be simple, with the woman wearing the same thing no matter who they are standing for, along with the men in matching suits on both sides.
+There are a few different options for this: It can be simple, with the women wearing the same thing no matter who they are standing for, along with the men in matching suits on both sides.
 Or if you want the outfits to reflect each side of the couple instead of the attendants’ genders, each side can be color coded.
 If there are groomsmen and a bridesman, the bridesman may wear a suit in a lighter color with a shirt that matches the bridesmaid gowns.
-A groomsmaid could wear a dress that matches the groomsmen suits, or perhaps even a tuxedo-style frock.
+A groomsmaid could wear a dress that matches the groomsmen suits, or perhaps even a tuxedo-style frock or well-tailored suit.